Frauenchiemsee

-The island Frauenchiemsee, often called Fraueninsel ([ˈfʁaʊ̯ənˌʔɪnzl̩]), is the second largest of the three islands in Chiemsee, Germany.
+The island Frauenchiemsee, often called Fraueninsel ([ˈfʁaʊ̯ənˌʔɪnzl̩]), is the second largest of the three islands in Chiemsee lake, Germany.
 It belongs to the municipality of Chiemsee in the Upper Bavarian district of Rosenheim, which is the smallest municipality in all of Bavaria.
 The 15.5 ha large and car-free Fraueninsel houses a convent of Benedictine nuns, which is usually called Frauenwörth, as well as 300 permanent residents.

 History

-The monastery was founded in 782 by Tassilo III, Duke of Bavaria, making Frauenwörth the eldest German speaking convent beyond the alps.
+The monastery was founded in 782 by Tassilo III, Duke of Bavaria, making Frauenwörth the eldest German speaking convent beyond the Alps.
 It was called Schönau in the Notitia de servitio monasteriorum.
 In 850, Blessed Irmengard was the first known abbess.
 The minster is dedicated to the Purification of the Blessed Virgin Mary.

 After the destruction of the Hungarian incursions, the monastery's heyday was between the 11th and 15th centuries.
 In 1254 the Bavarian dukes finally obtained the rights to Frauenwörth.
 As the remainder of the old imperial immediacy, the abbey retained the designation Königliches Stift ("Royal Monastery") until the secularization of 1803 and was reserved for the daughters of the nobility.

 The monastery buildings were rebuilt between 1728 and 1732.
 In the course of the German Mediatisation the monastery was secularized between 1803 and 1835; only five nuns were allowed to stay due to their age.
 In 1837 King Ludwig I of Bavaria rebuilt the monastery for the Benedictine nuns and allowed them to receive new candidates on the condition that the nuns created their livelihood by opening schools.
 Henceforth, a grammar school, called Irmengard Gymnasium, existed on the site until 1995.
 Furthermore, the Benedictines ran a vocational school for nursery teachers, housekeepers et cetera.
 In 1901 the convent was declared an abbey again.
 As of 2016 the monastery has 21 sisters, the abbess is Johanna Mayer OSB.

+Architecture and Landmarks

+Island Cathedral

+The island cathedral stands on Carolingian foundations, and the current church building, dedicated to the Presentation of Mary, dates back to the 11th century.
+Between 1468 and 1476, a net rib vault was installed.
+Between 1688 and 1702, it was furnished with the Baroque altars that are still preserved today.

+The campanile, a free-standing bell tower located northwest of the church, is one of the landmarks of the Chiemgau region and probably dates back to the 12th century; its Baroque onion dome was added in 1626.

+Island Cemetery

+Many artists and scholars are buried in the island cemetery north of the monastery church, including the Chiemsee painter Max Haushofer and the writers Wilhelm Jensen and Felix Schlagintweit.
+The latter gave a literary description of the cemetery in his 1943 novel Ein verliebtes Leben (A Life in Love).
+Several members of the Eichendorff noble family are also buried there.